ajmeyghani/bookly/readme.md

 - Install with `npm i bookly -g`
 - Create a new project with `bookly new docname`
 - Go to your book folder: `cd docname`
-- Modify the config file in `./config.js`
+- Update the book name in `./config.js` if you need to.
+- Update `book.txt`
+- Start writing the book (or your document) in the `chapters` folder.

 Then you can use the following commands to the build the book: